janieraluoto/BattlemetricsDiscordBot/README.md

 To use:<br>

+have a cluster made with mongodb and a database with the name PlayerTracker<br>

 create a discord server and add the bot with bot and applications.commands intents. <br>

 add the bot to the server you created with admin priviliges<br>